telegram-bot-rb/telegram-bot/README.md

 #### Reply helpers

-There are helpers to respond for basic actions.
-They just set chat/message/query identifiers from update.
+There are helpers for basic responses.
+They just set chat/message/query identifiers from the update.
 See [`ReplyHelpers`](https://github.com/telegram-bot-rb/telegram-bot/blob/master/lib/telegram/bot/updates_controller/reply_helpers.rb) module for more information.
-Here are this methods signatures:
+Here are these methods signatures:

 ```ruby
 def respond_with(type, params); end